urayfajri/62teknologi-senior-frontend-test-uray-muhamad-noor-fajri/README.md

 Detail :
 The app show the information of business:
--Name and photo of business
+-   Name and photo of business
--Address and contact Information
+-   Address and contact Information
--Rating and Prices
+-   Rating and Prices
--Photo Gallery of buiness
+-   Photo Gallery of buiness
--Business Review from the user
+-   Business Review from the user